Butler Community College Web Standards and Content Guidelines

 Content put into tabular format will use Class or table and the appropriate heading.
 Not other table colors will be allowed.

 - The following department pages have been excluded from this design policy due to uniqueness of audience.
-Athletics, WPA, Alumni & Friends and Fine Arts Activities
+Athletics, BETA, Alumni & Friends and Fine Arts Activities

 Guidelines for Student Home Pages Maintained on Butler Community College Networks